 - Must be proactive and organized in completing tasks

-- Must be able to work (awake, alert, and active) night shifts and in tough conditions and on a small isolated island with limited resources
+- Must be able to work (awake, alert, and active) night shifts in tough conditions and on a small isolated island with limited resources

 - Must be flexible and quick to adapt to new surroundings – especially humid tropical climates and changes in sleep schedules – and sudden changes in project schedules